nikefn/nikefn.github.io/_posts/2026-05-15-project_amazonia.markdown

 permalink: amazonia
 ---

-## Why urban development in the Amazon matters
+## Why Urban Development in the Amazon Matters

 Contrary to popular belief, the Amazon is a highly urbanised region.
 This may sound counterintuitive, but [over 70% of the Amazon's population lives in towns and cities](https://blogs.iadb.org/ciudades-sostenibles/en/world-cities-day-amazonian-cities-forum-sustainable-development/).
 In Brazil, this share has been above 50% since the 1980s.
 Small and medium-sized towns in particular are growing fast: 10 of the 19 Brazilian cities that doubled their population in the last decade are in the Amazon[^1].